The 9th month of pregnancy is filled with exciting preparations

 Yes, you need a bed for the baby (Or, if you’re like me, you might need five baby beds.
-Yes, we bought 5.
-Take my word for it, and just get this one).
+Yes, we bought 5).
 Yes, you need a car seat.
 But do you REALLY need a swing, a bouncer, a hammock, a jumper, a backpack baby carrier, a sling, and a Moby wrap?

 Decide what you need.
 And then decide what you need to actually own.

 That’s right; consider borrowing some of these things from your friends that hold onto them.
 We borrowed TONS of things!
 Borrowing items that you can return as soon as baby outgrows them is a great way to control baby clutter; you just send it back to where it came from with a thank you note (and maybe cookies?)!